Casey Stoner

 Born in Southport, Queensland, Stoner raced from a young age and moved to the United Kingdom to pursue a racing career.
 After first competing internationally in 2002, Stoner became MotoGP World Champion in 2007 for Ducati.
 One of Stoner's greatest talents was his ability to ride any motorcycle beyond its perceived limits, even winning races on the inferior Ducati after both Honda and Yamaha had forged ahead in development during his later racing years.
-Stoner's 2007 title remained Ducati's only rider's championship until Bagnaia’s win in the premier class in 2022.
+Stoner's 2007 title remained Ducati's only rider's championship until Francesco Bagnaia’s win in the premier class in 2022.
 During 2008 and 2009 Stoner remained a strong contender, winning multiple races, but not being able to consistently challenge Valentino Rossi and Yamaha for the title during those seasons.
-Stoner had a strong start to the 2009 season but had to miss three races due to chronic fatigue.
+Stoner had a strong start to the 2009 season but had to miss three races due to Chronic fatigue syndrome.
 In 2010, Ducati failed to challenge Yamaha and Honda until very late in the season, when Stoner went out on a winning note, winning three races.